This post may contain affiliate links. Read my Disclosure.

 Tico’s River Adventures

 There are a lot of large rafting companies running trips down the Rio Pacuare, as it’s a popular tourist attraction.
-I hate overly-big tour companies.
-With a passion.
+I’m not a huge fan of giant tour companies.

-Most of them turn their businesses into giant profit-machines, churning through people as fast as they possibly can.
+Most are just profit-machines, churning through people as fast as they possibly can.
 It usually makes for a crappy, overpriced and rushed customer experience.

 Luckily I found a small, local, family run operation called Tico’s River Adventures.

-Roberto, the energetic & friendly owner, picked us up outside our hostel in Turrialba.
+Roberto, the energetic & friendly owner, picked us up outside our hostel Spanish By The River in Turrialba.
 We met the rest of our rafting team at his home.

 Rafting the Pacuare River